 The strongest of the chewing muscles is the temporalis muscle.
-A skeletal muscle which originates from the temporal surface at the lateral aspect of the skull and inserts at the coronoid process of the mandible with a strong tendon.
+The temporalis is a skeletal muscle that originates from the temporal surface at the lateral aspect of the skull and inserts at the coronoid process of the mandible with a strong tendon.
 Its function is to close the jaw.
-It is innervated by the deep temporal nerves out of the mandibular nerve (V3 of the trigeminal nerve).
+It is innervated by the deep temporal nerves of the mandibular nerve (V3 of the trigeminal nerve).

-The “ear-temple-nerve” originates from the V3 of the trigeminal nerve and loops around the middle meningeal artery and gives parasympathetic fibers to the parotid gland.
+This nerve originates from V3 of the trigeminal nerve and loops around the middle meningeal artery and gives parasympathetic fibers to the parotid gland.
 This nerve splits into a superior ramus cranially and an inferior ramus.
-The two branches reunite after giving the inferior branch gives off somatosecretory fibers to the parotid gland.
-After that, the auriculotemporal nerve contains only sensory fibers, which innervate the temple skin, the outer ear, the external acoustic meatus, and the outside of the eardrum and the jaw joint.
-This nerve as it courses posteriorly to the condylar head, can be injured when performing surgery of the temporomandibular joint (TMJ), causing an ipsilateral paresthesia of the auricle and skin surrounding the ear.
-It is the main nerve that supplies the TMJ, along with branches of the masseteric nerve and the deep temporal.
+The 2 branches reunite after the inferior branch gives off somato-secretory fibers to the parotid gland.
+After that, the auriculotemporal nerve contains only sensory fibers, which innervate the temple skin, outer ear, external acoustic meatus, and the outside of the eardrum and the jaw joint.
+This nerve as it courses posteriorly to the condylar head can be injured during surgery of the temporomandibular joint (TMJ), causing ipsilateral paresthesia of the auricle and skin surrounding the ear.
+It is the main nerve that supplies the TMJ, along with branches of the masseteric and deep temporal nerves.

 Superficial temporal artery

-As one of the two final branches of the external carotid artery (the other one is the maxillary artery), it is accompanied by the auriculotemporal nerve.
+As one of the 2 final branches of the external carotid artery (the other one is the maxillary artery), it is accompanied by the auriculotemporal nerve.